You must have a HMO licence if you rent out property shared by 3 or more people who are not related to each other.

 - revoke your HMO licence

-- take you to court, where a maximum fine of £10,00 is possible for this offence.
+- take you to court, where the maximum fine for this offence is £10,00.